-Training Myth One: It’s a free lunch
+Training Myth One: It’s a Free Lunch

-Granted, training, when stretched over the course of a day or over a lunchtime, can involve a free lunch for employees.
+Granted, training, when stretched over the course of a day or over lunchtime, can involve a free lunch for employees.

-However, the benefits of enrolling employees on training courses like AvA-V’s customer service training, professional sales training, leadership and coaching, and train the trainer courses, certainly extends much further than merely being a free lunch!
+However, the benefits of enrolling employees on training courses like AvA-V’s customer service training, professional sales training, leadership and coaching, and train the trainer courses, certainly extend much further than merely being a free lunch!

-Training Myth Two: It’s a waste of money
+Training Myth Two: It’s a Waste of Money

 Another common training myth is that professional training courses are a waste of money.
-On the contrary, by equipping your customer service team with the skills required to make your customers feels like VIPs on our Customer Service Training course, or by increasing the quality of sales teams that AvA-V’s elite training team promises on our Professional Sales Training, can your business afford not to send employees on training?
+On the contrary, by equipping your customer service team with the skills required to make your customers feel like VIPs on our Customer Service Training course, or by increasing the quality of sales teams that AvA-V’s elite training team promises on our Professional Sales Training, can your business afford not to send employees on training?

-Training Myth Three: It’s expensive
+Training Myth Three: It’s Expensive

-Whilst employee and professional training doesn’t come free, it doesn’t have to be expensive.
+Whilst employee and professional training doesn’t come for free, it doesn’t have to be expensive.
 Most importantly, it’s an investment in your employees, their morale and performance, your business, services and products, and ultimately your bottom line.

-Offering the right training, can not only improve productivity within the workforce, but can result in lower turnover rates, which, in turn, positively affects a company’s bottom line.
+Offering the right training, can not only improve productivity within the workforce but can result in lower turnover rates, which, in turn, positively affects a company’s bottom line.

 In this sense, rather than being expensive, training is an invaluable business investment.

-Training Myth Four: It’s all theoretical and not practical
+Training Myth Four: It’s All Theoretical and Not Practical

 The best training sessions combine a fun, interactive and engaging environment with both theoretical and practical input, advice, information and support.